durbanlegend/thag_rs/README.md

 `thag_rs` uses Cargo, `syn`, `quote` and `cargo_toml` to analyse and wrap well-formed snippets and expressions into working programs.
 Well-formed input programs are identified by having a valid `fn main` (or more than one - see below) and passed unchanged to `cargo build`.

-`thag_rs` uses the `syn` crate to parse valid code into an abstract syntax tree (AST).
+`thag_rs` uses `syn` to parse valid code into an abstract syntax tree (AST).
 Among other benefits this prevents it being fooled by code embedded in comments or string literals, which is the curse of regular expressions and string parsing. `thag_rs` then uses the `syn` visitor mechanism to traverse the AST to identify dependencies in the code so as to generate a `Cargo.toml`.
 It filters these to remove duplicates and false positives such as built-in Rust crates, renamed crates and local modules.

 Well-formedness is determined by counting any occurrences of a `main` function in the AST.
 The lack of a `fn main` signifies a snippet or expression, whereas more than one `fn main` is sometimes valid but must be actively flagged as such by the user with the `--multimain (-m)` option.

 If your code does not successfully parse into an AST because of a coding error, `thag_rs` will fall back to using source code analysis to prepare your code for the Rust compiler, which can then show you error messages to help you find the issues.

-You may provide optional metadata in a toml block as described below. `thag_rs` uses the `cargo_toml` crate to parse any metadata into a manifest struct, merges in any dependencies inferred from the AST, and then uses the `toml` crate to write out the dedicated Cargo.toml file that Cargo needs to build the script.
-Finally, in the case of snippets and expressions, it uses the `quote` crate to embed the logic in a well-formed program template, which it then invokes Cargo to build.
+You may provide optional metadata in a toml block as described below. `thag_rs` uses `cargo_toml` to parse any metadata into a manifest struct, merges in any dependencies, features or patches inferred from the AST (TODO: coming soon: any toml), and then uses `toml` to write out the dedicated Cargo.toml file that Cargo needs to build the script.
+Finally, in the case of snippets and expressions, it uses `quote` to embed the logic in a well-formed program template and `prettyplease` to format it, and finally invokes Cargo to build it.

 All of this happens quite fast: the real bottleneck will be the familiar Cargo build process downloading and compiling your dependencies on the initial build.
-Cargo build output will be displayed in real time so that there are no mystery delays.
+Cargo build output will be displayed in real time by default so that there are no mystery delays.
 If you rerun the compiled script it should be lightning fast.

 In this way `thag_rs` attempts to handle any valid (or invalid) Rust script, be it a program, snippet or expression.
 It will try to generate a dedicated Cargo.toml for your script from `use` statements in your code, although for speed and precision I recommend that you embed your own in a toml block:
 ```/*